He Knows the Plans He Has For Us—Roadblocks and Pitfalls

-God does indeed have a determined, thoughtful will and unique plan for each one of us.
+God has a determined, thoughtful will and unique plan for us.

-Sometimes we begin our search for our dream in life to gain a sense of significance or success.
+Sometimes, we begin searching for our dreams to gain a sense of significance or success.
 We all need and want to feel that our life has purpose and meaning.
 And we all want to be known and seen as unique, talented, or gifted.
-But if this becomes our goal, things can quickly unravel, and we might find our sense of purpose shipwrecked and fragmented, or we might even feel that we have missed the boat altogether and determine there really was no purpose.
+But if this becomes our goal, things can quickly unravel, and we might find our sense of purpose shipwrecked and fragmented, or we might even feel that we have missed the boat altogether and determine there was no purpose.

-James reveals that when we ask for these things from God, and we don't receive them, it's because our motives aren't pure.
+James reveals that when we ask for these things from God and don't receive them, it's because our motives aren't pure.

 Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.